100 One-Liners

 The law aims to maintain gender distinctions, while preventing potentially licentious behavior.
 Cross-dressing during Purim is nothing new in Halachic literature; pious Jews have been cross-dressing on this holiday for several centuries.

 By the way, “Simcha Monica” roughly means, “Monica is happy.”
-I am not sure whether this name was given during the time of the Clinton and Monica Lewinski scandal, I suspect not.
+I am not sure whether this name was given during the time of the Clinton and Monica Lewinsky scandal, I suspect Monica Lewinsky is not too happy about that chapter of her life.
 Actually, the real reason Monica is happy has nothing to do with Bill Clinton.
 Historically, for those of you who are unfamiliar with the ORIGINAL Monica (331 – 387 CE ), Monica was both the Algerian Christian saint and mother of Augustine of Hippo, the greatest Christian theologian of Late Antiquity.
-Augustine, ex-lover and whore-monger, loved extolling his mother’s virtues in his Confessions.
+Augustine, ex-lover and whore-monger extraordinaire, loved extolling his mother’s virtues in his Confessions.

 If my sense of humor seems off-colored, it’s because God speaks to me in the language of humor and irony.
 Let us return to our topic at hand.
 At first blush, it seemed there might be some scriptural support for this unusual practice among the Chabad rabbis.
 Consider two verses: “Give heed to all that I have told you.
 Never mention the name of any other god; it shall not be heard from your lips” (Exod.
 23:13) and “There must be no foreign god among you; you must not worship an alien god” (Psa.
 81:10).

-So I started thinking, it seems that the Chabad rabbis are rather inconsistent because the names found in the Gregorian calendar are actually based on the names of pagan deities of antiquity.
+But then I started thinking; it seems that the Chabad rabbis are rather inconsistent because the names found in the Gregorian calendar are actually based on the names of pagan deities of antiquity.
 If no other gods or goddesses are to be mentioned, how can Chabad rabbis refer to the name of actual deities whenever they use a secular calendar or at least refer to it in their daily conversation?
+The inconsistencies ought to create some cognitive dissonance among the steadfast among the Chabad rabbis; maybe they will say in the privacy of their homes: Could it be that we are wrong?

 Here are some examples: